andrewwillmott/colour-blind-luts/README.md

 I'd suggest trying both to see which best suits your particular scene type, as results are dependent on the distribution of source colours.

+Some visual results for all three colour-blindness types [can be found here](https://andrewwillmott.github.io/colour-blind-tests/).
+(See below for how to generate this locally.)

 RGB LUTs
 --------